 In some cases, yes.
 Researchers who leave ASDRP for a term will need to re-apply to come back to ASDRP.
-Fall term researchers do not need to re-apply to continue research in the spring.
+Continuing researchers do not need to re-apply to continue research each term.
 Most researchers at ASDRP stay here year-round, and for multiple years - some move around between research groups to explore different fields, and others stay in one research group for their entire time at ASDRP.

 Do I need prior research experience to apply for ASDRP?

 No. While prior research experience is always a plus, ASDRP does not require prerequisite research experience - only an appetite to learn.